opensciences/opensciences.github.io/ssj/researchproducts.md

 title: Research products
 ---

+## Summary

+Traditional papers are long and contain many different kinds of _research products_.

+SSJ supports tradition papers.
+But it also supports shorter papers that comment on just a handful (perhaps even just one) of the following kinds of _research products_.

+## Background

+SSJ is an experiment in changing the way we do science.
+Our concept of operation
+rests on the idea that a traditional paper is actually an end report generated after using  many research products.
+This idea can be best explained via analogy:

++ If we only share our papers then that is like a software company only distributing their binary files.
++ If someone else wants
+to modify and improve that code, they need more than just the binary.
+They need all the _intermediary products_ used along the way to generate that binary.

+As with software, so too with research papers about software.
+Our final papers are the result of applying a large set of research products](researchproducts.html) to some task.
+The premise of SSJ is that _each of those products are worth reviewing and sharing_.

+## List of Product

 A (partial) list of research products follows.
 Note that an SSJ submission contains one or more of the following: